yongzhenlow/astro-ghost-cms/README.md

 # Static Site with Headless Ghost (Casper theme) + Astro

+This showcases how to use Ghost Content API as a headless CMS, using Astro as the frontend framework.

-Check out the article on how this was created [here](https://www.yzlow.com/build-a-custom-static-site-with-headless-ghost-astro).
+Check out the article on how this site was created [here](https://www.yzlow.com/build-a-custom-static-site-with-headless-ghost-astro).

 ## Getting started

 You should have a Ghost instance up and ready to get the [API Credentials](https://ghost.org/docs/content-api/).

-Clone `.env.example` to `.env.local`, and add the following:
+Clone `.env.example` to `.env.local` in the same directory, and add the following:

 ```
 GHOST_CONTENT_API_URL=your_ghost_content_api_url